markuskuehnle/credit-ocr-system/notebooks/5-dms-upload/README.md

 This design enables easy swapping of storage backends without changing business logic.

+### Development approach for this module

+For this notebook, we implemented the DMS logic directly in `src/` and only imported it here.
+In earlier sections (OCR, LLM), we prototyped functions inside notebooks first and then moved them into `src/`.

+- This module is integration-focused and not visualization-heavy.
+- Interfaces/adapters benefit from immediate unit tests and stable APIs.
+- Keeping logic in `src/` first reduces drift and encourages modular design.

+The notebook demonstrates usage and validates behavior; the implementation is in `src/dms/`.

 ## System Architecture Integration

 **How DMS Fits into the Credit Processing Pipeline:**